 It is important to note that a fault-based divorce action may not necessarily bring about a more beneficial financial outcome than a no-fault divorce, and the prolonged court proceedings requiring personal evidence may also be a consideration.
 Consulting with an experienced divorce attorney can be helpful in determining which type of dissolution to pursue in your particular situation.Discuss Your New Jersey Divorce Proceeding with a Westfield Lawyer

 The family law attorneys at the New Jersey firm of Lindabury, McCormick, Estabrook & Cooper are respected within the legal community and recognized as leaders in our field.
 By utilizing our knowledge of related areas of law, such as tax, real estate, estate planning, and corporate law, we are able to provide comprehensive advice to people seeking guidance from a New Jersey attorney regarding divorce, child custody, and other family law matters.
 Based in Westfield, we also operate offices in Summit, Red Bank, New York, and Philadelphia.
 Lindabury, McCormick, Estabrook & Cooper assists individuals in communities such as Far Hills, Morristown, Princeton, Middletown, Eatontown, and Freehold.
-To discuss your concerns with an experienced divorce attorney, contact us at (908) 233-6800 or online to arrange a free consultation.
+Call our office at (908) 233-6800 or contact us online to schedule a consultation.